saigegit/SAIGE-doc/docs/set_step2.md

 ## Step 2: performing the region- or gene-based association tests

-* The command line is the same as the step 2 for single-variant assoc tests, except that a group file is specified (--groupFile)
+* The commands are the same as the step 2 for single-variant assoc tests, except that
-* Each line is for one gene/set of variants.
-The first element is for gene/set name.
-* The rest of the line is for variant ids included in this gene/set.
-For vcf/sav, the genetic marker ids are in the format chr:pos_ref/alt.
-For bgen, the genetic marker ids should match the ids in the bgen file.
-Each element in the line is separated by tab.
-**The marker ids in the group file for vcf/sav need to be sorted by chr and pos.**
-* IsSingleVarinGroupTest=TRUE is to perform single-variant association tests as well for markers included in the gene-based tests
-* --IsOutputBETASEinBurdenTest is to output effect sizes for burden tests (this option is still under development)
+    * A group file is specified (--groupFile), which contains the genetic marker IDs, annotations and weights (if any) for each set to be tested
+* Allow for multiple maskes for each set (gene or region)
+    * Use --function_group_test to list different annotations, seperated by comma.
+Within each annotation combination, annotations are seperated by ;
+        * e.g. "lof,missense;lof,missense;lof;synonymous" is to test lof only, missense+lof, and missense+lof+synonymous
+        * Use double quotation marks (“”) around the argument
+    * Use --maxMAFforGroupTest for different max MAF cutoffs seperated by comma
+        * e.g. 0.0001,0.001,0.01
+    * In the example, there will be 9 masks applied to each set and the 9 p-values will be combined based on the Cauchy combination
+* By default, SKAT-O test will performed (with BURDEN and SKAT test results output too).
+Use **--r.corr=1** to only perform BUTDEN test
-* Same as the single-variant association tests, conditional analysis based summary stats can be performed (--condition) can be performed in step 2 with dosage/genotype input file formats VCF, BGEN and SAV.
+* Same as the single-variant association tests, conditional analysis based summary stats can be performed (**--condition**)

-* Use *--function_group_test* to list different annotations
-* Use *--maxMAFforGroupTest* for different max MAF cutoffs
-* By default, SKAT-O, SKAT, and BURDEN tests are performed
+1. In Step 1, if a sparse GRM was used for fitting the null model and no variance ratios were estimated, in Step 2, use the same sparse GRM (--sparseGRMFile, --sparseGRMSampleIDFile) as input

     ```
     Rscript step2_SPAtests.R        \
         --bgenFile=./input/genotype_100markers.bgen    \
         --bgenFileIndex=./input/genotype_100markers.bgen.bgi \
+        --SAIGEOutputFile=./output/genotype_100markers_bgen_groupTest_out_sparseGRMforStep1.txt \
+        --chrom=1 \
+        --AlleleOrder=ref-first \
+        --minMAF=0 \
+        --minMAC=0.5 \
+        --sampleFile=./input/samplelist.txt \
+        --GMMATmodelFile=./output/example_binary_sparseGRM.rda \
+        --sparseGRMFile=output/sparseGRM_relatednessCutoff_0.125_1000_randomMarkersUsed.sparseGRM.mtx   \
+        --sparseGRMSampleIDFile=output/sparseGRM_relatednessCutoff_0.125_1000_randomMarkersUsed.sparseGRM.mtx.sampleIDs.txt     \
+        --groupFile=./input/group_new_chrposa1a2.txt    \
+        --function_group_test="lof,missense;lof,missense;lof;synonymous"        \
+        --maxMAFforGroupTest=0.0001,0.001,0.01
+    ```

+2. In Step 1, if a full GRM was used for fitting the null model and variance ratios were estimated with full and sparse GRMs, in Step 2, the sparse GRM (--sparseGRMFile, --sparseGRMSampleIDFile) and variance ratios (--varianceRatioFile) are used as input

+    ```
+    Rscript step2_SPAtests.R        \
+        --bgenFile=./input/genotype_100markers.bgen    \
+        --bgenFileIndex=./input/genotype_100markers.bgen.bgi \
-        --SAIGEOutputFile=./genotype_100markers_bgen_groupTest_out.txt \
+        --SAIGEOutputFile=./output/genotype_100markers_bgen_groupTest_out.txt \
         --chrom=1 \
         --LOCO=TRUE    \
         --AlleleOrder=ref-first \